 Applicants that are accepted onto an Undergraduate programme will then be obliged to complete their enrolment.
 To do so, applicants will need to pay a 20% non-refundable deposit.
 The remaining balance is paid according to the terms and conditions as described in the offer letter that will be issued to accepted students.

 Students from outside the EU will need to pay the entire first year course fee before the school will be able to issue a Confirmation of Acceptance for Studies (CAS) to submit with their student visa application.

 - An applicant must seek formal feedback from the admissions team before deciding whether or not he/she has grounds to appeal the admissions decision.

-- Appeals must be received within 10 working days following the provision of feedback from the admissions team member supervising the application.
+- Appeals must be received within 20 working days following the provision of feedback from the admissions team member supervising the application.

-- An appeal should be submitted in writing to the Senior Admissions Manager, MetFilm School, Ealing Studios, Ealing Green, London W55EP, or by email to email@example.com, stating clearly the grounds for appeal.
+- An appeal should be submitted in writing to the Senior Admissions Manager, MetFilm School, Ealing Studios, Ealing Green, London W5 5EP, or by email to email@example.com, stating clearly the grounds for appeal.

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.

 - An Appeals Panel convened at MetFilm School will consider appeals as appropriate.
-The COO will make a decision based on the evidence submitted.
+The Dean and Director of Admissions and Marketing will make a decision based on the evidence submitted.